marcoalopez/marcoalopez.github.io/Resume.md

 ### In review or available as a pre-print

 Ben Ismail W, Tommasi A, **Lopez-Sanchez MA**, Barou F, Rutter EH.
-Deformation of upper mantle rocks with contrasting initial fabrics in axial extension.
-Submitted in 01/2021.
+Deformation of upper mantle rocks with contrasting initial fabrics in axial extension. *Tectonophysics*, accepted with major revision in April 2021, _in revision_.
 [Grab the preprint here](http://arxiv.org/abs/2101.03362)

-Wang X, Zhang J, Tommasi A, **Lopez-Sanchez MA**, Liu W, Barou F. Experimental evidence for a weak amphibole-rich deep crust in orogens.
-Submitted in 11/2020. _In review_.
+Wang X, Zhang J, Tommasi A, **Lopez-Sanchez MA**, Liu W, Barou F. Experimental evidence for a weak amphibole-rich deep crust in orogens. *Nature Communications*, accepted with major revision in Feb.
+2021, _in revision_.

 ### Published or in press (citable) peer-reviewed publications